bonartm/cookiecutter-present/{{cookiecutter.project_slug}}/README.md

     - open the `build/index.html` with a web-browser

 6. Optional: Add images or custom css to the `assets` folder

+7. Style your presentations in the `assets/stylesheets/style.css` file

-7. Push updates to Github.
+8. Push updates to Github.
 An automatic workflow is triggered that
-    - builds the slides
+    - builds the figures and slides
     - deploys everything to the gh-pages branch